-- 1. The Division of Taxation (Division) brought a motion on April 19, 2022, for dismissal of the petition, or in the alternative, for summary determination in its favor.
-The subject of the Division's motion is the timeliness of petitioner's protest of a notice of deficiency, dated December 23, 2020, and bearing assessment identification number L-051872945 (notice).
-The notice is addressed to petitioner, Linda Dell, at an address in Hopewell Junction, New York. - 2.
-On October 13, 2021, petitioner filed a request for conciliation conference (request) with the Division's Bureau of Conciliation and Mediation Services (BCMS) in protest of the notice. - 3.
-On November 5, 2021, BCMS issued a conciliation order dismissing request (conciliation order) to petitioner.
-The conciliation order determined that petitioner's protest of the notice was untimely and stated, in part:
+- 1. The Division of Taxation (Division) brought a motion on May 24, 2022, for dismissal of the petition, or in the alternative, for summary determination in its favor.
+The subject of the Division's motion is the timeliness of petitioner's protest of a notice of deficiency, dated November 1, 2019, and bearing assessment identification number L-050515436 (notice).
+The notice is addressed to petitioner, Noureddine Bouhechicha, and Roqiya Kerbouche at an address in Astoria, New York. - 2.
+On September 17, 2020, petitioner filed a request for conciliation conference (request) with the Division's Bureau of Conciliation and Mediation Services (BCMS) in protest of the notice. - 3.
+On October 16, 2020, BCMS issued a conciliation order dismissing request (conciliation order) to petitioner.
+The conciliation order determined that petitioner's protest of the notice was not timely filed. - 4.
+Petitioner filed a timely petition with the Division of Tax Appeals in protest of the conciliation order on December 24, 2020. - 5.
+In support of the motion and to show proof of proper mailing of the notice, the Division provided, along with an affirmation of Jennifer L. Hink-Brennan, Esq., sworn to on May 24, 2022, the following with its motion papers: (i) an affidavit, dated May 4, 2022, of Deena Picard, a Data Processing Fiscal Systems Auditor 3 and the Acting Director of the Division's Management Analysis and Project Services Bureau (MAPS); (ii) a "Certified Record for DTF-962-F-E-Not of Def Follow Up DTF-963-F-E Not of Det Follow Up" (CMR)